CAVEconnectome/CAVEclient/docs/guide/info.rst

 Info Service
 ============

-A dataset has a number of complex paths to various data sources that together comprise a dataset.
+A datastack has a number of complex paths to various data sources that together comprise a datastack.
 Rather than hardcode these paths, the InfoService allows one to query the location of each data source.
 This is also convenient in case data sources change.